A Big, Happy Family: 18 Italian Family Words to Make Your Nonna Proud

 7. moglie (wife)

-For a different side to the coin, check out the book “The Italian Wife,” written by Kate Furnivall.
+The book “The Italian Wife,” written by Kate Furnivall, shows a different side to the coin.
 It’s a historical fiction set in Mussolini’s 1930’s Italy.

 The book tells of Isabella, who was sitting at a café when a woman asked her to look after her daughter for a few minutes.
 This mother then climbed to the very top of the Bellina clock tower and kept walking until there was only air to step on.